 Commitment on social media is ephemeral.

-Put it this way, if you were a web browser (like Chrome) and you had to have your teeth pulled, you’d not want it done by Facebook.
+Put it this way, if you had to have your teeth pulled, you’d not want it done by Facebook.
 He’d climb into you with a pair of forceps, glimpse a cat running past the studio and drop everything to take a picture.

 Email on the other hand, even though it’s long in the tooth, shows far greater commitment.

 A person who gives you their email address is far more committed to you than someone who likes or shares your Facebook post.

 With my package you get a newsletter system to which you may add up to 500 people for a start.